Toasterhog/Nodeweb/README.md

 ## Feature
 tags
 - sort by and hide entities with tags
-- copy paste boxes or selected regions directional links
+- copy paste boxes or selected regions
+directional links

 draging link to nowhere places and connects new box
+things inside bounds of bundle should be parented to bundle and follow its position (work with nested bundles)

 ## Finished
 save and load bundles